Openmindedness/dark-fossil/README.md

 # dark-fossil
-bootleg dark web for fossil ridge high fort collins
+news about fossil ridge high fort collins that couldnt make it to the